-The 1936 Ellis Island Ferry Building was the first of 30 unrestored buildings on Ellis Island for which Save Ellis Island. working in partnership with the National Park Service, raised the funds to completely restore and put to beneficial re-use.
-Restoration was completed in 2007, and the rehabilitation and reuse of the 1907 Hospital Laundry Building was completed in 2016.
-Save Ellis Island's current project is the complete restoration of the 1930s Recreation Pavilion and the adjacent lawns and walkways.
-When completed, this outdoor area will provide a wonderful setting for educational and visitor experience programs.
+The Ellis Island Ferry Building is the first of 30 unrestored buildings on Ellis Island for which Save Ellis Island, working in partnership with the National Park Service, has raised the funds to completely restore and put to beneficial re-use.
+Restoration of the exterior of the Ellis Island Ferry Building and the Laundry Hospital Outbuilding was completed in 2002.